pastfalk/DSHARK/DSHARK_ifort/Readme.txt

 DSHARK - A dispersion solver for homogeneous plasmas with anisotropic kappa distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a manual for the Fortran-90 code DSHARK containing a short description of the program, an explanation of the input parameters and some advices for an efficient usage of the code.
-Note that this code version is adapted to the Intel Fortran Compiler (ifort).
+Note that this code version is adapted to the GNU Fortran Compiler (gfortran).

 General remarks
 ---------------